roljohntorralba/wsubusiness/readme.txt

 = Does this theme support any plugins? =

-WebsiteSetup Business includes support for Infinite Scroll in Jetpack.
+WebsiteSetup Business includes support for Infinite Scroll in Jetpack, Woocommerce when installed, and major Page Builder plugins.

 == Changelog ==